CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/ActionBatches.md

 # API Endpoints
-This group of Dashboard API endpoints is available to submit, monitor and manage your Action Batches.
+This group of Dashboard API endpoints are available to submit, monitor and manage your Action Batches.
 Refer to the respective endpoint links for more details.

 [Create an action batch](##!create-organization-action-batch)